nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 `service add d/haircut`

 #### Remove a service: `service remove`
-- add a service to the list of services provided in the clinic
+Remove a specific service by SERVICE_ID

 Format: `service remove i/SERVICE_ID`
 * The `SERVICE_ID` must be a positive integer 1, 2, 3, …